PrezzaTechnologies/Developer-Samples/FTPResponseExporter/README.md

 I want to run this, but how?
 ---

-Once you read through everything, updated the export_options.txt and ftp_options.txt filse and are ready to get your data you can run the FTPResponseExporter-jar-with-dependencies.jar file in the following way :
+Once you read through everything, updated the export_options.txt and ftp_options.txt files and are ready to get your data you can run the FTPResponseExporter-jar-with-dependencies.jar file in the following way :

 Open command prompt (or terminal for Linux users ) and navigate to the directory of the FTPResponseExporter-jar-with-dependencies.jar file.
 Once there enter in the following command :